 It's back to plant-based basics with my healthy Vegetable Soup that's loaded with fresh vegetables and requires no added salt.
 This hearty soup is nutrient-dense, high protein, low fat, low calorie, and high fiber.
 The word that comes to mind when I think about this recipe is sustainability, the guiding influence behind my work and perhaps yours, too!

-TIP - this recipe pairs well with my no yeast, garlic Vegan Naan or my swirled Vegan Garlic Bread.
-And if you love soup, you must try my Instant Pot Butternut Squash Soup.
+TIP - this recipe pairs well with my Vegan Biscuit Recipe, no yeast Vegan Naan or my swirled Vegan Garlic Bread.
+And if you love soup, you must try my Instant Pot Butternut Squash Soup and my creamy Wild Rice Mushroom Soup.

 Health Benefits of Vegan Vegetable Soup